-Figure 3: Fleet Composition Forecast and Related GHG Emissions purchasing only diesel/gasoline vehicles over the time period.
+4.23 The E-Mission Zero Fleet Electrification Plan estimated the transition of DRT's fleet to zero emission technologies by 2037 to have a net cost of \$312 million in capital and operating costs or 7.8 per cent above the business-as-usual option of purchasing only diesel/gasoline vehicles over the time period.
 These added costs are primarily associated with increased capital costs for charging equipment and infrastructure necessary to support a new fueling supply chain, higher capital cost per vehicle associated with battery electric buses, and requirements for additional vehicles required to deliver service based on current operating range limitations.
 These costs are offset in part by the fuel and maintenance savings expected over the life cycle of the vehicles.